App-vNext/Polly.Caching.MemoryCache/README.md

 * [@reisenberger](https://github.com/reisenberger) - MemoryCache implementation
 * [@seanfarrow](https://github.com/seanfarrow) and [@reisenberger](https://github.com/reisenberger) - Initial caching architecture in the main Polly repo
 * [@kesmy](https://github.com/kesmy) - original structuring of the build for msbuild15, in the main Polly repo
+* [@seanfarrow](https://github.com/seanfarrow) - v2.0 update to Signed packages only to correspond with Polly v6.0.1

 # Instructions for Contributing